jeffskinnerbox/esp32-walkie-talkie/README.md

 and plenty of good features for all kinds of tasks like writing, coding, and a [broad set of assistants][16].

+# ESP32-S3 Doesn't Have a DAC?!
+ESP32-S3 doesn’t have a Sigital-to-Analog Converter (DAC), so what are you to do with digital audio?
+Of course you could use I2S but what if my sources isn't I2S, like a WAV file?
+[SubStack's atomic14][22] (Chris Greening) says this isn't a problem since we can just treat the audio bit steam as a Pulse Density Modulated (PDM) audio stream.

 [01]:https://hackaday.com/2021/04/07/an-esp32-walkie-talkie-for-those-spy-radio-moments/